ScanMountGoat/xc3_lib/README.md

 # xc3_lib
-An experimental Rust library for reading rendering related file formats for Xenoblade Chronicles 3.
-Support for Xenoblade Chronicles 2 is still a WIP.
+Rust libraries and tools for working with rendering related file formats for Xenoblade Chronicles 2 and Xenoblade Chronicles 3.
+Files from Xenoblade Chronicles 1 DE should work but are not well tested.

-The initial focus is creating robust and readable parsing code for formats related to in game rendering.
-Writing support and higher level libraries may be added at a later date once the formats have been more thoroughly researched.
-Formats not directly related to rendering may be considered at a later date.
+See [Architecture](https://github.com/ScanMountGoat/xc3_lib/blob/main/ARCHITECTURE.md) for an overview of the various projects.
+Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/xc3_lib/issues).

 ## Formats
 | Format | File Paths | Description |
 | --- | --- | --- |
 | Mibl | `chr/tex/nx/*/*.wismt`, `monolib/shader/*.{witex,witx}` | textures |